JaseemKhan211/PakWheels-Imported-Cars-DataScrap/README.md

-### PakWheels Imported Cars DataScrap
+# PakWheels Imported Cars DataScrap
- I have successfully scrapped the imported cars data from PakWheels using Python for my project at SMIU University. <br />
-The Pak wheels Imported Card Data Scrap project successfully collected and analyzed data related to imported cards, providing valuable insights for the company. <br />
+I have successfully scraped imported cars data from PakWheels using Python for my project at SMIU University.
+This project aimed at collecting and analyzing data related to imported cars, providing valuable insights for the company.

-### Project Details:
+## Project Overview
-The main objectives of the project were as follows: <br />
+The key objectives of this project included:

-- Data Scraping
-- Data Processing
+- Data Scraping: Extracting relevant car data from the PakWheels website.
-- Data Analysis
+- Data Processing: Cleaning and organizing the data for analysis.
-- Reporting
+- Data Analysis: Performing insightful analysis to uncover trends and patterns.
+- Reporting: Generating detailed reports based on the collected data for decision-making.

 ### Built With These Skills